 Honors Programs come in all shapes and sizes.
 Trinity has adopted a model for an Honors Program that is intended to enhance the depth of your liberal arts learning.
 This means you will do honors work in the areas of your disciplinary major, general education, and special interdisciplinary classes, while still fulfilling the regular Trinity requirements.

 Honors students are able to register for classes with more rigorous academics, as well as specialized classes in their major.
-Incoming top students may also be invited to compete for the Kantzer/Ruud Scholarships at our Presidential Scholars Weekend, which are awarded for academic merit and include several $20,000 and $17,000 scholarships, provided they have first applied and been accepted into the Honors Program.
+Incoming top students may also be invited to compete for the Kantzer/Ruud Scholarships at our Presidential Scholars Weekend, which are awarded for academic merit and include several $20,000 and $17,000 scholarships.

 The Honors Program at Trinity College is designed to provide enriching and exciting education opportunities to interested and qualified students.
 Our honors classes specify limited enrollment to committed students and many of these classes are team-taught by professors from a variety of disciplines.
 Students in the program are guaranteed interactions with professors, resources for qualified research projects, and competitive study abroad opportunities, including the Oxford Scholars program.